whatisaphone/self-driving-car/README.md

 - QuickJumpAndDodge should allow choosing the angle at apex instead of only ahead of time
 - Brake should not get stuck in a loop when moving backwards

-### Backlog

-- shoot: choose bounce shot or ground shot depending on whether ball is bouncing
 - [chip recovery](https://pastebin.com/XtFL5JzV)
 - generic long-range pathfinding
   - if far away, waiting stationary, and turned the wrong way, fix yaw before sitting still
   - if in TIME CRUNCH MODE, just blitz to destination
   - otherwise: weave for pennies, opportunistic demos, etc
-- diagonal kickoff
-- if inside a goal, never drive in a path that overlaps inner walls of goal
 - fix whiffs when retreating redirects to corner
-- stop panicking if panicking is no longer necessary
 - [half flip](https://discordapp.com/channels/348658686962696195/348661571297214465/489479593632464901)
-- car-ball interacion simulation